It happened on this date in February

 What people of one racial background are doing to fulfill the Great Commission: Significant missions events in February involving African-Americans

-- February 2, 1911 -- During a morning devotional hour at Central Texas College in Waco, a teacher, Eliza George, has a vision of black Africans passing before the judgment seat of Christ.
-Weeping and moaning, many of them were saying, "No one ever told us You died for us."
+- February 2, 1911 -- During a morning devotional hour at Central Texas College in Waco, a teacher, Eliza George, had a vision of black Africans passing before the judgment seat of Christ.
+Weeping and moaning, many of them were saying to Him, "No one ever told us You died for us."
 A few years earlier, while a student at Guadalupe College, Eliza George had responded to an invitation for volunteer missionary service.
 Now, she felt a vision was prodding her to go to Africa.
-The college president tried to dissuade her: "Don't let yourself get carried away by that foolishness.
+The Central Texas College president tried to dissuade her: "Don't let yourself get carried away by that foolishness.
 You don't have to go over there to be a missionary -- we have enough Africa over here."
 It would be two more years before Eliza George got up enough courage to leave her teaching position and head to Liberia.
 In her resignation speech, she read an original poem: "My African brother is calling me; Hark!
 Hark!
 I hear his voice . . .
 Would you say stay when God said go?"
 On December 12, 1913, Eliza George sailed from New York as a National Baptist missionary.

-- February 5, 1884 — Evangelist and missionary Amanda Berry Smith (1837-1915) is in Africa after having spent some time in India.
-In her journal entry for this day she writes: "Second Gospel Temperance meeting.
+- February 5, 1884 — Evangelist and missionary Amanda Berry Smith (1837-1915) was in Africa after having spent some time in India.
+In her journal entry for this particular day she wrote: "Second Gospel Temperance meeting.
 Surely the Spirit of the Lord is with us, and He is blessing us greatly.
 Not so much liberty in speaking, but God is with us, and we are expecting great things.
 Oh, Lord, for Jesus' sake, answer prayer, and send us the Holy Ghost to quicken and revive us."

-- February 7, 1930 — In a service commemorating fifty years of Congregational missions in Angola, the Galangue mission choir, under the leadership of Bessie McDowell, introduces a new song.
+- February 7, 1930 — In a service commemorating fifty years of Congregational missions in Angola, the Galangue mission choir, under the leadership of Bessie McDowell, introduced a new song.
 It is Bessie's own Ovimbundu translation of "Lift Ev'ry Voice and Sing."
 African-Americans called "Lift Ev'ry Voice and Sing" — which had been composed in 1900 by the brothers James Weldon and J. Rosamond Johnson — the "Negro National Anthem."
 On this date, February 7, Henry Curtis McDowell, Bessie's husband, wrote to African-American supporters to say that "Galangue has made the first step, so far as I know, in making 'Lift Ev'ry Voice and Sing' the international anthem."
 The McDowells had gone to Angola in 1917.

 - February 8, 1847 ‐ African-American Robert Hill had been appointed to accompany some white missionaries to Africa for the purpose of assisting them.
 On December 17, 1846, they had sailed for the coast of Africa, from Providence, Rhode Island.
 On this day, February 8, they arrived in Monrovia, Liberia.

-- February 10, 1819 — Around this time Moses Henkle becomes acquainted with what John Stewart, "Man of Color," was doing to found a mission among the Wyandott Indians at Upper Sandusky, Ohio.
+- February 10, 1819 — Around this time Moses Henkle becomes acquainted with what John Stewart, "Man of Color," was doing to found a mission among the Wyandott Indians near Upper Sandusky, Ohio.
 Stewart, the first Methodist missionary to the Indians, had been converted in 1815 while drunk in a Methodist meeting in Ohio.
 Henkle's work with Stewart gave credibility to Stewart's ministry.
 The resulting publicity led to the organization of a Methodist missionary society in 1819 in New York City.

-- February 12, 1865 -- Presbyterian minister Henry Garnet becomes the first African American to preach a sermon in the U.S. House of Representatives.
+- February 12, 1865 -- Presbyterian minister Henry Garnet becomes the first African American to preach a sermon to the U.S. House of Representatives.
 Born into slavery in Maryland in 1815, Garnet escaped to New England with his father when he was nine years old.
 In 1852 Garnet went to Jamaica as a Presbyterian missionary.
 Ill health forced his return to the U.S. in 1855 where he became very active in the abolitionist movement.

 - February 13, 1824 -- One hundred and five black emigrants from the U.S. arrive in Liberia on the ship Cyrus.
 They were received by Lott Cary and Colin Teague who had arrived three years earlier to begin an era of missionary expansion by American Negro Baptists.
 They were the first missionaries sent out by a black group, the Richmond African Baptist Missionary Society.